syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Silverlight.md

 # Loading the document

-The below code snippet illustrates how to load the file using URI in Silverlight.
+The following code example illustrates how to load the file by using URI in Silverlight.

 {% highlight c# %}
 C#: